 How admirable, you inspire me to try harder in middle age at the things I find difficult thank you for that!

 Never give up!
 All things are possible!

-M.G.Martin jr 11 months ago from baltimore Md
+M.G.Martin jr about 1 year ago from baltimore Md

 This man is truly amazing.
 At that point,I probably would have thought,"What's the use?"
 But he kept on trying."It's never too late to learn."
 I will try to always remember that.
 This one story has already changed my way of thought. :)

 Niki Q about 1 year ago from MI,USA

 This is a really heart warming story.
 I have nothing but respect for Alferd for his dedication and passion to better himself.
 His teacher puts my heart at ease knowing that there are still people out there who will take it upon themselves to help someone in need like that.
 Props to them both.

 Matthew about 1 year ago from Lexington, KY

 meliyah over 1 year ago from yuma arizona